The Climate and Compositional Variation of the Highly Eccentric Planet HD 80606 b -- the rise and fall of carbon monoxide and elemental sulfur: The thermal and dynamical variations

 \subsection{The setup of 3D GCM simulations}

 We simulate the 3D global thermal and dynamical properties of HD 80606 b's atmosphere with the SPARC/MITgcm model \citep{Showman2009,Adcroft2004}.
 The SPARC/MITgcm model has been extensively applied to study the circulation of gas giants and brown dwarfs \citep[e.g.][]{Showman2009,Parmentier2016,Powell2019,Steinrueck2019,Tan2019}.
 For radiative transfer, we assume chemical equilibrium and use the correlated-k method with 8 Gauss points within each of the 11 wavelength bins.
+A solar spectrum is used as an analog star for HD 80606.
 The simulations employ a resolution of C32 on the cubed-sphere grid and 53 vertical layers over 170 and 2.4$\times 10 ^{-6}$ bar.
 While the rotation period is one of the fundamental planetary properties that control the climate dynamics, it is challenging to place tight constraints on the rotation state of HD 80606 b.
 In this work, we follow \cite{Hut1981,Hut1982} and assume that the planet is ``pseudo-synchronized'' with its host star, i.e., the planet's rotation period is equal to the revolution period of a circular orbit at periastron, which is the dynamically stable configuration.
 The pseudo-synchronous rotation period is determined by the orbital period and eccentricity \citep{Hut1981}

 We adopted a pseudo-synchronous rotational period of 40.475 hours for HD 80606 b. \cite{deWit2016} estimated the rotational period of 93 hours from the thermal fluxes observed by Spitzer, about twice as long as that of pseudo-synchronous rotation though.
 We defer the readers to \cite{Lewis2017} for the dynamical effects of different rotational periods for HD 80606 b.